 The Importance of a Trained Eye

-A very common request is the need to either create a vector file for stencil use or modify an existing file to suit the stencil process.
+A very common request is the need to either create a vector file for laser cut stencils use or modify an existing file to suit the stencil process.
 This usually requires a keen eye to not only put the appropriate tabs in to hold the stencil together without it falling apart, but also to do so without changing the overall look of the design too much to keep it looking original and aesthetically pleasing.

 Thickness of the tabs can vary based on the material that has been used, how the stencil will be applied, and the design itself.
 This is something we take into consideration when working on each individual file.